-I recently read an excellent post on the Conversation Agent Blog called "What PR professionals can learn from dating websites".
+I recently read an excellent post on the Conversation Agent Blog called "What PR professionals can learn from dating websites."
 And, I was just chatting with a girlfriend and my sister about their recent, online dating adventures.

-This reminded me of my single days (I'm now happily married) when I tried internet dating, and it was "all about the profile".
-What you did or did not include in your profile could impact your success in meeting "Mr. or Ms. Right".
+This reminded me of my single days (I'm now happily married) when I tried internet dating, and it was "all about the profile."
+What you did or did not include in your profile could impact your success in meeting "Mr. or Ms. Right."
 The goal was to find other singles you were compatible with, and initially, all you had to go on was their online presence.

-If a potential suitor messaged me and his profile was incomplete, had the same verbiage as everyone else's, and/or had no photo, he likely did not get a reply from me.
+If a potential suitor messaged me and his profile was incomplete, had the same verbiage as everyone else's, and/or had no photo, he likely would not get a reply from me.
 Profiles that were creative, unique and engaging, and matched my "Mr Right" ideals (e.g., age, geography), would get consideration.

 And, when I searched for potential Mr. Rights in dating databases, I used criteria and keywords.
 Profiles that best matched my criteria, showed up in results, others did not.
 When I skimmed the results, certain profiles caught my eye based on words and pictures, while others did not.

 This may sound kind of cold, but this is the reality of online dating.
 You are making important, sometimes very quick decisions, based on what you find posted on a website because that is all the information you have available.

 Does this sound familiar?
 It should, because the same concepts apply to your online profiles, your job search, and your ability to attract and engage recruiters and hiring managers.